davidosomething/dotfiles/README.md

 * If using MacPorts, NEVER INSTALL MonoDevelop!
 It adds /usr/bin/pkg-config .
 Touching /usr/bin is filthy.
 * Don't forget to setup apache with pow and run the pow install script

+tmux
+====

+Included is a compiled binary of Chris Johnsen's reattach-to-user-namespace that makes tmux work with pbcopy and OSX clipboard copy and paste.
+Check out https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard for more or if you need to recompile.

 VIM dotfiles